Nahid4306053/Nahid4306053/README.md

 ![banner](https://github.com/Nahid4306053/Nahid4306053/blob/main/banner.png)

 ## 👨‍💻  About Me
-I am a Passionate 🚀 Full MERN Developer with a laser focus on frontend excellence.
+I am a Passionate 🚀 MERN Stack Developer with a laser focus on frontend excellence.
 Specializing in crafting 🎨 polished user interfaces with React.js, I seamlessly bridge frontend design and backend development using Node.js and Express.js.
-Proficient in HTML, JavaScript, and CSS, and skilled in frameworks like Tailwind, Bootstrap, jQuery, and SCSS to enhance user experiences.

 I bring a track record of delivering high-quality code through hands-on experience in diverse projects.
 A collaborative team player 🤝, I contribute expertise to drive innovative solutions.
 Guided by a vision of user-centric design and cutting-edge technologies 🌐, I am committed to building scalable applications that redefine web development standards.